The scope of this page encompasses informational and personal adjustment counseling in the fields of audiology and speech-language pathology.

 Characteristics of an individual (e.g., age, education, employment status, and occupational or professional background) can inform how you engage in the clinical session, including selection of counseling techniques and methods.
 Be clear, concise, and precise with word choice.
 Use ordinary and vivid words to characterize the mood of adults.
 Consider reflecting the feelings of the adult to clarify subtle experiences and emotions.

 Elderly adults may be more prone to speak forthrightly about feelings and beliefs (Flasher & Fogle, 2012).
 It is important to consider that some individuals enjoy conversations, whereas others may want to be left alone.
 There may be cultural influences in how individuals and their families and/or social networks view a disability; for example, they may view the disability as a curse, a burden, or the result of fate.
 Be aware of how individuals and their families view the causes and effects of chronic or debilitating diseases and conditions because these views will influence the outcomes of counseling (Payne, 2015).
-See ASHA's Practice Portal page on Cultural Competence for more information.
+See ASHA's Practice Portal page on Cultural Responsiveness for more information.

 When communicating with elderly individuals, keep in mind that the person's psychological and sociological ages may be significantly different from their chronological age.
 Some individuals who have been placed in a residential institution may be passively compliant because they feel a lack of control of their lives, may have hearing losses that are undetected, and may be experiencing other comorbidities affecting their health.